ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 </ul>
 </div>

-## Step 2: Build and Test Your Flow
+## Step 2: Add Nodes to Your Flow

-You've got the lingo, now let's start building!
+You've got the basics, now let's start building out our flow &mdash; and test it right in the design-time UI!

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-3">